Moody Air Force Base is home to the 23d Wing and the 93d Air Ground Operations Wing.

 The 23d Mission Support Group, based at Moody AFB, trains, equips and deploys personnel support forces to build, protect and sustain air bases worldwide for combat air operations.
-There are six squadrons aligned under the 23 MSG to include a security forces squadron, a civilian engineering squadron, a contracting squadron, a logistical support squadron, a force support squadron, and a communications squadron.
+There are six squadrons aligned under the 23 MSG to include a security forces squadron, a civilian engineer squadron, a contracting squadron, a logistical support squadron, a force support squadron, and a communications squadron.

 The 23rd Medical Group, based at Moody AFB, provides outpatient medical, dental, occupational, environmental and preventive healthcare services in support of two combat ready wings.
 The group's 280 staff members serve more than 19,000 beneficiaries with an $10.8 million annual operation budget.

 The 23d Maintenance Group consists of seven maintenance squadrons located at three geographic locations.
 The 23d Maintenance Group is responsible for the operation and quality of organization and intermediate-level maintenance and repair supporting combat-ready HC-130s, HH-60Gs and A-10Cs.
 The group oversees the 23d Wing's maintenance training program and ensures the work force qualification and capability for worldwide development of personnel and cargo.
 The maintenance group also supports the 93d Air Ground Operations Wing.